 Health Insurance is required for all Tulane students.
 Students in J-1 status sponsored by Tulane University are required to buy the Tulane-sponsored Student Health Insurance Plan (T-SHIP) unless they have U.S. based insurance that meets the same requirements as that of U.S. insurance plans.
-You must either enroll in T-SHIP or waive T-SHIP using our online verification tool that provides proof that your insurance meets minimum requirements.
+You must either enroll in T-SHIP or receive a waiver to opt out of T-SHIP using our online verification tool that provides proof that your insurance meets minimum requirements.
 See the University health insurance requirements for further clarification.

 Please notify the Health Center of any changes in your health insurance coverage.
 Also, be sure to carry your insurance card with you and take it with you to all visits to the Health Center or Pharmacy.

-Online Wellness Courses - Complete the three Online Wellness Courses to help you feel as prepared and confident as possible when you arrive at Tulane.
+Online Wellness Courses - Complete the two Online Wellness Courses to help you feel as prepared and confident as possible when you arrive at Tulane.

 Please see the New Students Checklist for dates and deadlines.